 Have You Visited Kigali Genocide Memorial Centre?

-What was your experience like?
-Let us know in the comments below.
+Let us know if we got any of our visitor details wrong in the comments below.